pingcap/docs/dev/how-to/monitor/tidb-in-kubernetes.md

 Then open [http://localhost:9090](http://localhost:9090) in your browser or access this address via a client tool.

 The Prometheus service is exposed by `NodePort` by default.
-If the Kubernetes cluster supports load balancer, you can change `monitor.prometheus.service.type` to `LoadBalancer` in `values.yaml` and then access the monitoring data through the load balancer after executing `helm upgrade`.
+If the Kubernetes cluster supports load balancer, you can change `monitor.prometheus.service.type` to `LoadBalancer` in `values.yaml`.
+Then, after executing `helm upgrade`, access the monitoring data through the load balancer.

 ## Monitor the Kubernetes cluster